solettaproject/soletta/doc/js-spec/gpio.md

 [NoInterfaceObject]
 interface GPIOPin: EventTarget {
-  // has all the properties of GPIOPinInit as read-only attributes Promise<boolean> read();
+  // has all the properties of GPIOInit as read-only attributes Promise<boolean> read();
   Promise<void> write(boolean value);
   Promise<void> close();